 IDST students design a program of study drawn from two of four broad categories: Humanities, Social Sciences, Creative and Performing Arts, and Sciences.
 This program should aim to progress the student’s individual academic and professional goals.

-Like the interdisciplinary Majors created by the Faculty, a student-initiated program may be appropriate as preparation for advanced study in a wide range of professional fields, including Education, Journalism, Law, Library/Information Studies, in some cases Business or Social Work, or even Medicine.
+A student-designed program may be appropriate as preparation for advanced study in a wide range of professional fields, such as Education, Journalism, Law, Library/Information Studies, and in some cases Business, Social Work, or even Medicine.

 Compared to departmental programs in the disciplines, IDST does not usually offer the preparation required for graduate study in a specific field.

 All BA degree requirements apply to the IDST program (BA Degree Requirements).